-Young Invincibles started out with health care reform.
-But the issues facing young Americans are far greater than health insurance coverage alone.
+Young Invincibles started out working on health care reform, but the issues facing young Americans are far greater than health insurance coverage alone.
 Not convinced?
-Just consider some of the following statistics:
+Consider the following statistics:

 But we’re just getting started.
-Stay tuned as we begin taking on the issues that have the biggest impact on young America.
+Stay tuned as we continue to take on the issues that have the biggest impact on young America.
 There is plenty of work to do.